 - CON: Bureaucracy in government departments

 In the Czech Republic, the Ministry of the Interior handles immigration and this institution is highly bureaucratic.
-Assuming that all of the necessary paperwork for work permits and visas has been submitted and approved, expats must then report to the Foreign Police once they arrive in the country.
-This process in itself can also be cumbersome, often requiring the submission of documents that were already submitted to the Ministry of the Interior for the initial work permit application.
+Assuming that all of the necessary paperwork for work permits and visas has been submitted and approved, expats will also need to report to the Foreign Police once they arrive in the country.
+This process can also be cumbersome, often requiring the submission of documents that were already submitted to the Ministry of the Interior for the initial work permit application.

 Transport in Czech Republic

 + PRO: Public transport is cheap, efficient, easy to use, safe and clean

 The Czech Republic’s public transport system is well managed.
 In Prague, one-month passes can be purchased that can be used on any of the public transport networks (tram, subway or bus).
 Schedules are strictly followed so passengers can rest assured that they will get to their appointments on time.
 Information on travel times and connections is easily accessible online and regular schedules are posted at the stops.

 - CON: Local taxis may try to scam foreigners

 Czech taxi drivers are notorious for charging highly inflated rates and taking unnecessary detours in order to guarantee higher fares.

 - CON: Getting a local drivers' licence can be difficult

 For expats from certain countries, the process of fulfilling Czech driving requirements can be arduous.
 For the first three months of their residency, they may drive on an International Drivers Permit.
 After this period, they will need a Czech licence to continue driving.